TheCandidStartup/TheCandidStartup.github.io/_drafts/business-cards.md

 [LightWork Design](https://en.wikipedia.org/wiki/Lightwork_Design_Ltd.) had two existing products.
 LightWorks was a photorealistic rendering toolkit and MachineWorks was a CNC machining simulation toolkit.
 Their business model was to license their toolkits to other software companies that create end user software.
 It was clear that I would be working on a software toolkit for large model viewing called *Something*Works.

 Business cards now came in color!
 It's pretty restrained, certainly in comparison with websites at the time.
 I don't know who was responsible for adding "PhD".
-I've never used my doctoral title professionally.
+I've never used my doctoral title professionally (outside of academia).

 I spent a couple of years working on a large model viewing toolkit.
 LightWork Design found it hard to get their existing CAD system customer base interested.
 I created a large model viewing application to use as a testbed and demo for the toolkit.
 We still didn't have any takers for the toolkit but found lots of people interested in using the viewer with their own models.
 And so [NavisWorks]({% link _topics/navisworks.md %}) was born.